DenysRudenko/Project-1/README.md

 * Menu button

 #### Social links:
-Social media links (for Facebook, Instagram and WhatsUp) are placed at the top and the bottom of the each page in the header and footer.
+Social media links (for Facebook, Instagram and WhatsUp) are placed at the top and the bottom of each page in the header and footer.
 All the links open in a new tab.
 In mobile version the top social links are disabled by using:
 * display: none;

-I decided to place them there, because i was trying to make the similar design as [here](https://dribbble.com/shots/11360956--84-2-Shots-for-Practice/attachments/2973440?mode=media).
+I decided to place them there, because I was trying to make a similar design as [here](https://dribbble.com/shots/11360956--84-2-Shots-for-Practice/attachments/2973440?mode=media).

 Back to home link provided at each page at the top left corner.
-This allows user to access the home page in one click.
+This allows the user to access the home page in one click.

 #### Navigation bar:
-Placed at the top right corner in menu button.
-I read a lot of material to develop it, took from one of examples [here](https://freefrontend.com/css-hamburger-menu-icons/).
+Placed at the top right corner in the menu button.
+I read a lot of material to develop it, taken from one of the examples [here](https://freefrontend.com/css-hamburger-menu-icons/).
 The style of code was changed and edited for my purposes.
 There was a lot of work making that without JavaScript.

 #### Languages:
 Website contain 2 different languages: